knpuniversity/rest/knpu/post.rst

     $programmer->userId = $this->findUserByUsername('weaverryan')->id;

 Every programmer is created and owned by one user.
 On the web, making this relation is simple, because I'm logged in.
-But our API is completely anonymous so far.
+But our API has no idea who *we* are - we're just a client making requests without any identification.

 We'll fix this, but for now - I'll just make *every* programmer owned by me.
 Make sure to use my username - it's setup as test data that'll always be in our database.

 Moment of truth!
 Run the testing script again: